euroscipy/euroscipy_proceedings/papers/pierre_haessig/optimal_control_Python.rst

 .. figure:: speed_acf_AR2.pdf

-    Autocorrelation (acf) of the speed data,
-    compared with the acf from two AR(2) models, fitted with two different methods.
+    Autocorrelation function (acf) of the speed data, compared with the acf from two AR(2) models, fitted with two different methods.
     :label:`fig-speed-acf-AR2`